 Playmesalsa

-Salsa, Merengue and Bachata classes in Knutsford, Wilmslow, Macclesfield and Altrincham
+Salsa classes in Knutsford, Wilmslow, Macclesfield, Altrincham and Manchester

 Please be aware that there might be delays in start dates, as I need to wait for a sufficient and balanced number of leaders and followers to begin.
 Thanks